NL33/electron-git/z-plans/z-later-next.md

 -opening apple note
 -saving version
--sending to discourse [for this especially, show a success message when done]
+-sending to discourse [for this especially, show a success message when done] --loading micro word

+# Comparing Versions

+When show full doc, should hide the reference to any other docs and just show the selected doc.

+would also be nice to have a "back" button when you view a certain doc. to take you back to the top of the doc where the table of contents is (could be a "go to top" button, and put at the bottom)

 # For apple notes and html files: it makes a lot more sense to: